-God knowing something is going to happen and allowing it does not mean it is His will Jesus made it clear in Luke 13:34 and Luke 19:41-44 that His will was to love and protect His people, but they would not come to Him.
+God knowing something is going to happen and allowing it does not mean it is His will people, but they would not come to Him.
 He foretold the consequences of their choices but wept about it.
 It was not what He wanted to happen.